SteelCompendium/compendium/docs/Rules/Classes/Censor.md

 ## Censor

 Demons and deathless fear you.
 Criminals run from the sight of your shadow.
 Agents of chaos, blasphemers, and heretics tremble at the sound of your voice.
-You carry the power of the gods, armed with wrath and sent out into the world first to seek, then censor those whose actions—or even existence—are anathema to your church.\*\*
+You carry the power of the gods, armed with wrath and sent out into the world first to seek, then censor those whose actions-or even existence-are anathema to your church.\*\*

 As a censor, you're at your best against the strongest foes.
 Your judgment terrifies heretics, stops enemies in their tracks, and even hurls them across the battlefield.